dixonliang/CS410CourseProject/README.md

 YouTube Demo Link: https://www.youtube.com/watch?v=UuY7dO8bq0M&ab_channel=DixonLiang

 ChelseaLeeds_Presentation.pptx - The powerpoint presentation used in the video tutorial

+12_5_20_ChelseaLeeds_Demo.ipynb - Demo file that goes along with the presentation and video link

 Project Proposal.pdf - The initial project proposal.